 To open or access the Windows Registry, we usually open the Run box, type regedit and hit Enter.
 Do it twice and still only one instance of the Registry will open.
-If for some reason you need to have multiple instances of the Registry Editor open in Windows 10/8/7, how would you do it?
+If for some reason you need to have multiple instances of the Registry Editor open in Windows 11/10/8/7, how would you do it?

 Open multiple instances of Registry

-As I mentioned, if you try opening more than one instance of the Registry Rditor by using ‘regedit’ more than once, you will find that nothing happens … i.e., it will open only one instance of it.
+As I mentioned, if you try opening more than one instance of the Registry Editor by using ‘regedit’ more than once, you will find that nothing happens … i.e., it will open only one instance of it.

-To open additional instances of regedit, simply use the -m or /m switch.
+- To open additional instances of regedit, simply use the -m or /m switch.

-That is, open Run box, copy-paste regedit -m or regedit /m in it and hit Enter.
+- That is, open Run box, copy-paste regedit -m or regedit /m in it and hit Enter.

-This may work on other applications too.
+You can open second or multiple instances of the same program.
 I tried running two instances of Calculator on my Windows, using this trick and was able to do so.
 I ran calc.exe and then calc.exe /m.

 These links may also interest you: